powsybl/powsybl-core/docs/simulation/security/limit-scalings.md

 ### Network elements

-The network elements whose limits will be affected by the limit reductions can be selected in using several criteria:
+The network elements whose limits will be affected by the limit scalings can be selected in using several criteria:
 - a set of the network elements' ids;
 - one or two countries (respectively for elements with one or two substations);
 - their nominal voltages, by defining an interval for each of the voltage levels.

-If no network elements are specified, the limit reduction applies to all of them.
+If no network elements are specified, the limit scaling applies to all of them.

 ### Limit duration criteria